 The goal is clear: determine which campaigns and channels contribute the most to your sales and which part of the sales might have occurred anyway, even if you hadn’t shown any ads.

-Marketers use marketing mix modeling and incrementality testing to measure incrementality.
-These approaches provide different parts of the story, but both are important.
-Combining them offers valuable insights into incremental lift.
+Marketers use marketing mix modeling, attribution and incrementality testing to measure marketing success.
+These approaches provide different parts of the story, but combining them offers the juiciest insights into incremental lift.

 Marketing mix modeling (MMM)